 Ph.D. - Civil and Environmental Engineering

-The Ph.D. in Civil and Environmental Engineering program offers advanced courses in the areas of structural analysis and design, water resources and environmental engineering, transportation engineering, and geotechnical engineering.
-This program aims to educate technical experts to meet challenges related to enhancing infrastructure and the environment.
+The Ph.D. in Civil and Environmental Engineering program aims to educate technical experts to meet challenges related to enhancing infrastructure and the environment.
 Students learn about conducting research and solving technical problems that have an impact both regionally and globally.
 The PhD program culminates in a written dissertation representing an original contribution to knowledge in the field, significantly enlarging, modifying or reinterpreting what was previously known.
 Students work closely with their advisor, but PhD research is an original, independent investigation of the chosen research topic.
+Students specialize in one of three areas: Environmental / Water Resources Engineering, Structural Engineering, or Transportation Engineering.

 A PhD student must complete the following departmental requirements: